 -

-This week’s Weekly Radio Addresses from Wisconsin’s Capitol are about supporting dairy in Wisconsin.
+This week’s Weekly Radio Addresses from Wisconsin’s Capitol remain focused on the state budget.
 These addresses are available for Wisconsin broadcasters to use as they see fit.
-Here are the summaries from WisPolitics: — In this week’s Democratic radio address,…
+Here are the summaries from WisPolitics: — In this week’s Republican radio address, Sen. Howard Marklein slams Gov. Tony Evers’ veto of tax cuts in the biennial budget.…

 -